jwoehr/nuqasm2/doc/nuqasm_ast.md

 * `target_reg` is the target of measurement.
 * `eol_comment` is the end-of-line comment, if any.

 Not all keys are present for every type.
-Also, certain keys normal to a type may be present or absent depending on circumstance, for instance, `'eol_comment'` indicating an end-of-line comment is absent if the qasm line which was parsed contained no end-of-line comment.
+Also, certain keys normal to a type may be present or absent depending on circumstance, for instance, `eol_comment` indicating an end-of-line comment is absent if the qasm line which was parsed contained no end-of-line comment.

-The most important key is `'type'` which defines what sort of entity has been parsed.
+The most important key is `type` which defines what sort of entity has been parsed.
 The keys for `type` are defined in the code as follows:

 <pre><font color="#000000"><font color="#006699"><strong>class</strong></font> <font color="#9966ff">ASTType</font><font color="#000000"><strong>(</strong></font>Enum<font color="#000000"><strong>)</strong></font><font color="#006699"><strong>:</strong></font>
     <font color="#cc00cc">&quot;&quot;&quot;</font><font color="#cc00cc">Enums</font><font color="#cc00cc"> </font><font color="#cc00cc">designating</font><font color="#cc00cc"> </font><font color="#cc00cc">element</font><font color="#cc00cc"> </font><font color="#cc00cc">types</font><font color="#cc00cc">.</font><font color="#cc00cc">&quot;&quot;&quot;</font>